 - The top layer contains a 3-inch TitanChil Endurance Foam.
 This material should help to prevent overheating and provide comfort and support.

-- The third layer holds a SmartFlow Support Foam coming in at a 1 inch thick.
+- The second layer holds a SmartFlow Support Foam coming in at a 1 inch thick.
 Punched holes and a breathable material are meant to provide airflow to further help prevent overheating.

-- The bottom layer contains the 8-inch Quantum Edge Pocketed Support Coils.
+- The third layer contains the 8-inch Quantum Edge Pocketed Support Coils.
 The Quantum Edge should provide enhanced edge support while the coils add stability to the entire mattress.

 This is an all-foam product that is shipped compressed in a box.

-This 12-inch mattress features a polyester cover that can be removed with a convenient zipper.
+This 11-inch mattress features a polyester cover that can be removed with a convenient zipper.

-- The top layer is comprised of 1.5 inches of breathable Open-Cell Foam.
+- The top layer is comprised of breathable AirScape Foam.
 This is a proprietary material that is meant to promote airflow which could help prevent overheating.

-- The third layer contains 1.5 inches of Zoned Transition Foam.
+- The second layer contains Zoned Transition Foam.
 The zoned areas are meant to provide varying levels of Firm, Medium, and Soft feels for exceptional comfort, spinal alignment, and pressure relief.

-- The bottom layer consists of 7 inches of Durable Support Foam.
+- The bottom layer consists of Durable Support Foam.
 This provides stability and durability for the entire bed.

 Comparing Firmness (Support & Feel)